schedjoules/calendar-store-api/README.md

 * [iOS](http://schedjoules.com/resources/developer-resources/ios/CalendarStoreDocumentation/index.html)
 * [Android](https://github.com/schedjoules/Android-SDK)
 * [js](https://github.com/schedjoules/Web-js-SDK)

 For the 5 minute SDK install check out the relevant documentation.
-Of course you are more than welcome to implement the API without using the SDK.
-If so please read on.

 ##Set yourself up
 You can take a peek at the API by using our test user API key: